-(a) Adequate audit controls are in place to detect and deter drug diversion;
+(a) Audit controls are in place to detect and deter drug diversion;

-(b) Adequate access controls are in place to assure the identity of a user and to assign accountability of the user for any drug transaction;
+(b) Access controls are in place to ensure the identity of a user and to assign accountability of the user for any drug transaction;

-(c) Adequate safeguards are in place to prevent and detect the unauthorized use of an individual's password and personal identifier;
+(c) Safeguards are in place to prevent and detect the unauthorized use of an individual's password and personal identifier;

 (d) An ongoing quality assurance program is in place to ensure that paragraphs (I)(1)(a) to (I)(1)(c) of this rule are being fulfilled and reviewed; and

-(e) Appropriate policies and procedures are in place to address all of the items in paragraphs (I)(1)(a) to (I)(1)(d) of this rule.
+(e) Policies and procedures are in place to address all of the items in paragraphs (I)(1)(a) to (I)(1)(d) of this rule.